 Top 5 Reasons Many Second Marriages End in Divorce

 While fifty percent of first marriages end in divorce, 67% of second marriages and 74% of third marriages fail to have a happily-ever-after.
+So should you get a divorce?
 The reasons second and third marriages seem so doomed include the following:

 1. Sex, Money and Interfering In-Laws

 Many second marriages end up in divorce because of The Big Three: sexual incompatibility, money problems, and interfering in-laws.
 Experts claim that during a second or third marriage, sexual issues become more transparent, and spouses tend to compare their sex experiences.

 Money issues often arise over child support, alimony, and voluntary contributions to first families.
 In-law tensions may double when existing in-laws compete against the new spouse for their child’s time and attention.

 Children are often cited as the main reason first marriages stay together, but kids play a different role in second marriages.
 New spouses usually have highly charged relationships with their step-children, and other parenting ideas can generate tension in a marriage.

 Children often don’t get along with the kids from a different marriage, and problems frequently arise between spouses if they feel they are not supported in the decisions they make about disciplining step-children.

 3. Resentments Between an Ex-Spouse and a Current One

 Some ex-spouses are perfectly happy to see their former spouses remarry, but others may become resentful.
 The resentments often lead to renewed family court trips to renegotiate alimony, child support, and visitation rights.